Data Privacy Statement

-We, or our hosting provider, collect the following data on the basis of our legitimate interests within the meaning of Art.
-6 para.
+We, and/or our Hostinganbieter, raise on basis of our entitled interests in the sense of the art.
+6 Abs.
 1 lit. f.
-DSGVO data on each access to the server on which this service is located (so-called server log files).
-Access data includes the name of the accessed website, file, date and time of access, transferred data volume, notification of successful access, browser type and version, the user's operating system, referrer URL (the previously visited page), IP address and the requesting provider.
+DSGVO collects data on each access to the server on which this service is located (so-called server log files).
+The access data includes the name of the website accessed, file, date and time of access, amount of data transferred, notification of successful access, browser type and version, the user's operating system, referrer URL (the previously visited page), IP address and the requesting provider.

-Log file information is stored for a maximum of 7 days for security reasons (e.g. to investigate misuse or fraud) and then deleted.
-Data whose further storage is required for evidentiary purposes are excluded from deletion until the respective incident has been finally clarified.
+Log file information is stored for security reasons (e.g. to clarify abuse or fraud actions) for a maximum period of 7 days and then deleted.
+Data, the further storage of which is necessary for evidence purposes, are excluded from deletion until the respective incident has been finally clarified.

-Google will use this information on our behalf to evaluate the use of our online offer by users, to compile reports on the activities within this online offer and to provide us with further services associated with the use of this online offer and the use of the Internet.
+Google will use this information on our behalf to evaluate the use of our online services by users, to compile reports on activities within this online service and to provide us with other services related to the use of this online service and the Internet.
 Pseudonymous user profiles can be created from the processed data.

-We use Google Analytics only with IP anonymization enabled.
-This means that Google will reduce the IP address of users within Member States of the European Union or in other states party to the Agreement on the European Economic Area.
-Only in exceptional cases will the full IP address be transmitted to a Google server in the USA and shortened there.
+We use Google Analytics only with activated IP anonymization.
+This means that the IP address of the user is shortened by Google within member states of the European Union or in other contracting states of the Agreement on the European Economic Area.
+Only in exceptional cases is the full IP address transmitted to a Google server in the USA and shortened there.

-Further information on data use by Google, possible settings and objections can be found in Google's data protection declaration (https://policies.google.com/technologies/ads) and in the settings for the display of advertisements by Google (https://adssettings.google.com/authenticated).
+Further information on the use of data by Google, setting and objection options can be found in Google's data protection declaration (https://policies.google.com/technologies/ads) and in the settings for the display of advertising by Google (https://adssettings.google.com/authenticated).

-We maintain online presences within social networks and platforms in order to communicate with active customers, interested parties and users and to inform them about our services.
-When accessing the respective networks and platforms, the terms and conditions and the data processing guidelines of their respective operators apply.
+We maintain online presences within social networks and platforms in order to be able to communicate with customers, interested parties and users active there and to inform them about our services.
+When calling up the respective networks and platforms, the terms and conditions and data processing guidelines of their respective operators apply.